MileHacker Logo

 A Journey Beyond the Modern

-Chaozhou has a powerful contrast to the modern skylines and rapid development seen elsewhere in China.
-You find enchantment in its one-of-a-kind fusion of history, art, and daily life, all unfolding within a remarkably preserved urban landscape.
+Chaozhou has a powerful contrast to the modern skylines and rapid development seen elsewhere within China.
+You find enchantment in its one-of-a-kind a blend of history, art, and daily life, all unfolding within a remarkably preserved urban landscape.

-Picture yourself wandering through narrow cobblestone alleys, discovering hidden temples, and marveling at the skill of local artisans.
+Picture yourself wandering through narrow cobblestone alleys, uncovering secret temples, and marveling at the skill of local artisans.
 Envision savoring a quiet afternoon tea, savoring each sip of fragrant Oolong, or seeing the spectacular illumination of an ancient bridge as night falls.

 Chaozhou's Location on the Han River